-Social media aggregators like Flockler will help you to curate and display public social media content created by your fans and stakeholders - and most likely there’s a stream of valuable posts waiting for you.
+A social media aggregator will help you to curate and display public social media content created by your fans and stakeholders - and most likely there’s a stream of valuable posts waiting for you.

 For inspiration, learn more about the social media wall by New Zealand’s national cricket team mixing posts from the team, players, trusted news sources and fans.

 The key benefits of a social media wall

 When people ask me what I do for work, they often wonder why organisations, from SMEs to global brands, would display social media feeds on their websites.
 What’s the point?

-The size and industry plays a significant role in details but the key benefits of a social media wall are:
+The size and industry plays a significant role in details but the key benefits of a social wall are: